pydicom/pynetdicom/docs/tutorials/register_sop_class.rst

 tutorial you'll learn how to register your own UID so it can be used like the SOP Classes included by *pynetdicom*.

-To register new UIDs we use the :func:`~pynetdicom.sop_class.register_uid` function, which takes the UID to be registered, a `keyword` that will be used as the variable name for the new UID and the *pynetdicom* :mod:`~pynetdicom.service_class` to register the UID with::
+To register new UIDs you use the :func:`~pynetdicom.sop_class.register_uid` function, which takes the UID to be registered, a `keyword` that will be used as the variable name for the new UID and the *pynetdicom* :mod:`~pynetdicom.service_class` to register the UID with::